 20.1 A basement boiler house contains a single gas fired boiler dating from 1991 discharging through the relined flue with an air supply through the louvred access door.
 It serves original cast iron pipes and radiators to the church utilising floor ducts which have grill covers.
-Previous inspection reports have commented that controls are limited and lack monitoring programmes to achieve best use from the heating equipment.
+Asbestos removal works over the course of the preceding quinquennial period have made the main boiler and associated pipework no longer operational.